murphywaggoner/Math-208-Intro-to-Data-Science/Case Studies.md

 - What is one piece of advice/whatever that you learned that you think is most important?

+## International Adoptions

+This case study uses a dataset from the May 1993 *Ours Magazine* published by [Adoptive Parents](https://www.adoptivefamilies.com/) to investigate changes in the number of visas issued to prospective parents from the U.s. who are adopting from other countries.
+The data has a long right tail and so a transformation of the data is needed to understand it.
+The original case study comes from *A Casebook for a First Course in Statistics and Data Analysis* by Chatterjee, Handcock, and Simonoff.
+A version of it with R code is in your course Scholar site along with the data set.
+It might be possible to do a more contemporary study or long-term study using data from the [U.S. government travel site](https://travel.state.gov/content/travel/en/Intercountry-Adoption/adopt_ref/adoption-statistics.html.).

 ## La Quinta

 [A well-developed case study](https://www.rstudio.com/resources/webinars/data-science-case-study/)